xta0/xta0.me/_posts/2025-02-04-GenAI-Stable-Diffusion-Fine-Tune-2.md

 TI reuses the same training scheme as the original LDM model, while keeping both $c_{\theta}$ and $e_{\theta}$ fixed.
 Our optimization objective is to find the optimal $v_{*}$ that minimizes the loss above.

-Since we are learning a new embedding $𝑣_{∗}$, we do not have a predefined text embedding, that's why the loss function for TI looks like this:
+Since we are learning a new embedding $v_{*}$, we do not have a predefined text embedding; that's why the loss function for TI looks like this:

 $$
 v_* = \arg\min_v \mathbb{E}_{z \sim \mathcal{E}(x), y, \epsilon \sim \mathcal{N}(0,1), t} \left[ \left\| \epsilon - \epsilon_{\theta}(z_t, t, c_{\theta}(y)) \right\|_2^2 \right]